Macy's boosts 2022 guidance while Kohl's outlook withdrawn

 NEW YORK (AP) — Macy's profit and sales slid in the third quarter as the department store had to step up discounts amid a pullback from shoppers stung by inflation.

-Shares of rival Kohl's rose 1% after it withdrew its annual earnings outlook amid volatile economic conditions and a CEO transition.
-Like Macy's, it reported a drop in sales and profit, but beat expectations.
+Shares of rival Kohl's rose 2% after it withdrew its annual earnings outlook amid volatile spending, an uncertain economic environment and a CEO transition.
+Like Macy's, it reported a drop in sales and profit, but beat Wall Street expectations.

 What's clear is that shoppers are waiting for deals and not paying full price.
 They're being far more choosy when it comes to discretionary items because of inflation.
-Both Target and Macy's noted a slowdown in spending toward the end of the quarter as the holiday shopping season approaches, which could force retailers to cut costs even further.
+Moreover, Target, Macy's and Kohl's all noted a slowdown in spending in the last few weeks as the kickoff to the holiday shopping season approaches, which could force retailers to cut prices even further.

+It's a different scenario compared with a year ago when shoppers were buying early because supply chain issues were delaying orders.
+There were few price cuts because inventories were lean.

+“Visibility for the fourth quarter has been as difficult as any period I can remember,” Kohl's chairman Peter Boneparth told analysts on a call Thursday.
+“You had last year a situation where nobody had inventory.
+All customers were inclined to buy early.
+Now, we flip over, everybody has a lot of inventory.”

 Macy's posted net income of $108 million, or 39 cents per share for the three-month period ended Oct.
 29. That compares with $239 million, or 76 cents per share for the year-ago period.
 Adjusted results were 52 cents per share, far exceeding the per-share earnings of 18 cents that Wall Street had expected, according to a survey by FactSet.